-Nearly all US states require companies to carry workers’ compensation insurance for their employees.
-Meanwhile, in Colorado, all businesses must provide workers comp coverage regardless of the number and work status of employees.
+Nearly all US states require companies to carry employee workers’ compensation insurance.
+Meanwhile, all businesses must provide workers comp coverage in Colorado regardless of employees’ number and work status.
 Furthermore, failure to carry workers comp policy is punishable by the law.

 Business Income Coverage

 This policy will pay for your business’s lost income in case of sudden interruption due to a covered peril.
 Moreover, expenses like rentals and employee salaries don’t stop even if your business operation stops.
-That’s why it is important to have a backup to help you with your business expenses in case of business interruption.
+That’s why it is essential to have a backup to help you with your expenses in case of business interruption.